rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 I will not go through the ncu reports for this second example as the behavior is really similar to sample-1, but feel free to look a them yourself.
 The speedup obtained is 75% which is not surpising, since I pick the examples.

 ### Minimize block-level redundant memory accesses: `shared memory`
 If you spot that nighbouring threads (that likely reside on the same block) are using extensively the same elements from global memory, I strongly suggest you learn more about `shared-memory`, to reduce redundant **block-level** memory accesses. `shared-memory` is essentially a portion of the L1 cache managed by the user.
 L1 cache is the fastest cache, right before registers, that is shared by threads of a block.
-But beware, using it means that you think you are smarter that the runtime ! :).
+But beware, using it means that you think you can do a better job than the runtime ! :).
+To use shared memory in Kokkos, look at [Hierarchical Parallelism](https://kokkos.org/kokkos-core-wiki/ProgrammingGuide/HierarchicalParallelism.html).

 ### Minimise redundant kernel-level memory accesses: coalescing

 #### sectors and cache line
-When using Nvidia GPUs, threads are packed in so called warps of 32 threads which execute instructions simultaneously (SIMD).
-In the same way, when a memory request if performed, (like load one FP64 number from global memory), it is not done alone, but in packs of so called *sectors* of 32 bytes (e.g. 4 FP64 numbers).
+When using Nvidia GPUs, threads are packed in so-called warps of 32 threads which execute instructions simultaneously (SIMD).
+In the same way, when a memory request if performed, (like load one FP64 number from global memory), it is not done for a single one, but in packs of so-called *sectors* of 32 bytes (i.e. 4 FP64 numbers).
 Another way to say this is that the memory access granularity of the GPU is of 32 bytes.
 As a result, the best case scenario for a warp load, is that it requires data that is coalescing:

 ![alt text](image-9.png)
 **Figure 6:** Coalesced memory accesses [Source](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/).